Trade Stock Indices

 Support Level for Putting Stop Loss Order Level for Buy Trade

-If you are going short (selling a indices trading instrument), just look for a nearby resistance level that is above your trade entry point and put this top loss order about 10 pips to 20 pips above that resistance level.
-The example explained and illustrated below show the level where a trader can set their stop loss orders just above the resistance level on a stock chart.
+If you're going short (selling a financial instrument), just look for a nearby resistance level that is above your trade entry point and put this stop loss about 10 pips to 20 pips above that resistance level.
+The example presented & shown below show the level where a trader can set their stop loss orders just above the resistance level on a stock chart.

-Resistance Level for Putting Stop Loss Order Level for Sell Indices Trade
+Resistance Level for Putting Stop Loss Order Level for Sell Trade

 Resistance Level for Placing Stop Loss Order Level for Sell Trade